Nissan Skyline: GT-R (BNR32)

 The R32 GT-R was introduced into the Australian Touring Car Championship in 1990 and promptly ended the reign of the previously all-conquering Ford Sierra Cosworth, winning Bathurst 1000 classic in 1991 and 1992.
 This success led to the Australian motoring press nicknaming the car Godzilla due to it being a "monster from Japan".
 As Australia was the first export market for the car the name quickly spread.
 Such was the GT-R's dominance that it was a significant factor in the demise of Group A Touring Car racing, the formula being scrapped soon after.
 JTCC was similarly blighted by the R32 GT-R, and splintered soon after, leading to the switch to the Supertouring category and also indirectly to the GT500 category of today.

 When originally designed, the homologation rulebook mandated 16-inch wheels, so that's what the GT-R got.
 This limited the size of the brakes, and the four-piston calipers used by Nissan were not competitive.
 After the rules changed to allow 17-inch wheels, the GT-R V-spec (for Victory) emerged in February 1993 wearing 17" BBS mesh wheels (225/50/17) covering larger Brembo calipers.
 The clutch actuation changed from a push to a pull system and the car had a standard mechanical rear differential (the electronic rear differential did not show up until the R33 V-Spec).
 A year later, the V-Spec II appeared with a new sticker and wider tires (245/45 17).

-The Nismo Skyline GT-R is a limited (500 street, 60 racing) version of Nissan Skyline with Nissan RB engine with twin steel turbochargers rated 280 PS at 6,800 rpm and 353 Nm at 4,400 rpm, all-wheel steering, electronically controlled all-wheel drive.
+The Nismo Skyline GT-R is a limited (500 street, 60 racing) version of Nissan Skyline with Nissan RB engine with twin steel turbochargers rated 280 PS at 6,800 rpm and 353 Nm at 4,400 rpm, HICAS all-wheel steering, electronically controlled ATTESA all-wheel drive.

 In August 2014, the first R32 Skyline GT-Rs became eligible for US import under the NHTSA "25 year" rule, which allows vehicles that are at least 25 years old (to the month of manufacture) to be imported.
 These vehicles, due to their age do not have to comply with federal emissions or with federal motor vehicle safety standards.